kirilllzaitsev/depth_completion_with_diffusion/issues/randomlike_sampling/README.md

 ## Setup

-Imagen with 200 training and 200 inference steps
+Imagen with 200 training and 200 inference steps, trained for 100 epochs on a single sample.

+## Expected Results

+The model remembers the training sample and generates it perfectly.

 ## Results